sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 # Create system
 To subscribe to [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products agencies need to create a system in TechBiz.

+**Prerequisites**

+- You should be a public officer with a valid organisation email (for example, user_name@agency.gov.sg)

+- non-SE GSIB (Government Standard Image Build) device

 **What is a system?**

 An agency project is refered to as a system in TechBiz.